 If being asked to give to charity stimulates an emotional response, like empathy, that makes giving difficult to resist, a natural self-control mechanism might be to avoid being asked in the first place.
 We replicate a result from a field experiment that points to the role of empathy in giving.
 We conduct an experiment in a large superstore in which we solicit donations to charity and randomly allow shoppers the opportunity to avoid solicitation by using the other door.
 We find the rate of avoidance by store entrants to be 8.9 %.
 However, we also find that the avoidance effect disappears in very cold weather, suggesting that avoidance behavior is sensitive to its cost.

 Work in Progress

 “Inconspicuous Consumption” with Jason Abaluck and Robert Jensen

-“Information Flows in Healthcare Teams: Evidence from a Field Experiment” with Jorge Ale-Chilet, Juan Pablo Atal, and Naomi Friedman-Sokuler
+“Nudging Teams toward Cost-Effective Health Care: Evidence from a Field Experiment in Surgery” with Jorge Ale-Chilet, Juan Pablo Atal, and Naomi Friedman-Sokuler